 How much does the Weight Watchers diet cost?
 Whether you’re on a budget or not, it’s good to do your homework and read reviews before starting any diet.

 Because of its low cost, simplicity, and high success rate, WW has become the most popular commercial diet for people looking to lose weight and keep it off.
 Read on to learn more about their plans, and how much Weight Watchers will cost you.

-Weight Watchers: 3 Plan Options
+Weight Watchers: 3 Plan Options:

 Before knowing what Weight Watchers will cost you, you’ll want to decide on the best plan for your needs.
-While all plans include the resources of Weight Watchers Online, you also have the option to add meetings or personal coaching.
+While all plans include Freestyle and the resources of Weight Watchers Online, you also have the option to add meetings or personal coaching.
 So, what does each plan offer?

 - OnlinePlus: Great for self-starters who are busy and want flexibility.
 Get access to thousands of recipes, online tools, and the Weight Watchers online community to help motivate you

 - Meetings: (Includes OnlinePlus) Adding meetings greatly increases the chance of success in meeting your weight loss goals.
 Meetings are 30-40 minutes and provide in-person support as well as motivation and accountability.

 - Personal Coaching (Includes OnlinePlus) Adding coaching gives you unlimited support via phone or text.
 Your coach will design an action plan to help you meet your goals that works for your lifestyle and schedule.

 I’d compare these plan options to how people choose to exercise.
 While some people find that they can get up early every morning and jog a few miles on their own, (like WW Online only) others prefer to take group classes at the gym, (like WW Meetings) or add the motivation and support of a personal trainer.
 (WW Coaching)

 Weight Watchers: 2 Payment Options